 Dr. Radawi and his growing family relocated back to Tennessee where he spent a decade practicing Emergency Medicine and seeing chronic diseases and addiction devastate the lives of the people in his community.
 He began to realize that the current health care model was failing these individuals and families and he started to get a vision to do more to make a difference with addiction recovery and the treatment of chronic disease.
 In 2012, his dream became a reality when he opened Appalachian Recovery Care in Bristol, TN with two other physicians, while continuing to work in the Emergency Department of a few local hospitals.

 Dr. Radawi has always been a physician looking for ways to improve his practice of medicine and better serve his patients.
 This passion, and the journey toward better health he and his family have been on, has led him down the path of Functional Medicine and Integrated Addiction Medicine.
-In 2015, he began advanced clinical training and seeking certification through the Institute for Functional Medicine, which he looks forward to completing in 2017.
+In 2015 he began advanced clinical training through the Institute for Functional Medicine, which he completed in 2017.

 Dr. Radawi believes that we all deserve a life of vitality — and that we all have the potential to achieve it.
 His vision and dedication to tackling the root causes of chronic disease and addiction through the lens of Functional Medicine has led to the expansion of his addiction practice and the development of Tri-Cities Functional Medicine.
 He is excited to see his clients restore optimal health and well-being as well as prevent future health challenges.

-His personal interests include spending time with family and friends, playing golf, hiking, watching college football and basketball as well as his boys’ sporting events.
-He is actively involved in his local church where he co-leads a recovery group.
+His personal interests include spending time with family and friends, studying the Bible and being actively involved in his local church, playing golf, hiking, watching college football and basketball as well as his boys’ sporting events.